KirsApps/boilerplate_generators/README.md

   ```

 ## Ignore field
-If you want a class field to be excluded from copyWith and copyWithNull methods generation, you need to annotate the field with the @copyWithExclude annotation.
+If you want a class field to be excluded from copyWith and copyWithNull methods generation, you need to annotate this field with the @copyWithExclude annotation.
-In this case, it will be impossible to change the field with these methods.
+In this case, it will be impossible to change this field with these methods.
   ```dart
 @copyWith
 class Payment {